lcousino/starter-node-angular/README.md

 # MEAN Stack Single Page Application Starter

 This is a repo for a starter appliation for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.
+Used for educational purposes by Larry Cousino, Woz-U.

 ## Installation
 1. Download the repository